 Can’t be bothered to chop veggies every night?
 Neither can we.
 Chop up a few portions in one go and keep them in the fridge until needed.
 The best way is to store them in bags; for carrots and peppers, add a moist paper towel in with the veggies to keep them from drying out.
 Cucumber is happiest in a sealed bag on its own.
 Remember to re-use your bags once done!

 The key to a good energy ball is dates.
-They’re naturally sweet, with a lovely toffee-like flavor, and their stickiness helps bind everything together.
+They’re naturally sweet, with a lovely toffee-like flavour, and their stickiness helps bind everything together.

 Seize the opportunity to sneak in extra healthy ingredients.
-We never make an energy ball without adding in Sunchoke Powder.
-It’s packed with prebiotic inulin fiber, and has such a mild, sweet flavor that you’ll never taste it in the final energy ball.
+We never make an energy ball without adding in Jerusalem Artichoke Powder.
+It’s packed with prebiotic inulin fibre, and has such a mild, sweet flavour that you’ll never taste it in the final energy ball.
 Alternatively, our Sea Buckthorn Powder adds a fruity kick and lots of beta-carotene and omega-7 to your ball!

 We have a lovely recipe for cashew nut and sea buckthorn energy balls here as well.

 Save time: let us do the hard work for you.
-We make three delicious flavors of raw energy balls here at Erbology.
-They’re all made with activated nuts and seeds for easy digestion, contain no added sugar, and provide prebiotic fiber to boot.
+We make three delicious flavours of raw energy balls here at Erbology.
+They’re all made with activated nuts and seeds for easy digestion, contain no added sugar, and provide prebiotic fibre to boot.

-Grabbing a biscuit with your midmorning cuppa is as natural as breathing to most of us, but it’s probably not doing your health any favors.
+Grabbing a biscuit with your midmorning cuppa is as natural as breathing to most of us, but it’s probably not doing your health any favours.